-- you have severe active rheumatoid arthritis and you have already tried other types of DMARDs, including a DMARD known as a tumour necrosis factor (or TNF for short) inhibitor, but these drugs haven’t worked, and you cannot take rituximab therapy for medical reasons or because you had a bad reaction to it.
+Golimumab (Simponi), taken with a drug called methotrexate, is recommended as a possible treatment for some adults with severe active rheumatoid arthritis in the same circumstances as other drugs for the condition1.
+They should be able to have golimumab if they have already tried other types of disease-modifying anti-rheumatic drugs (DMARDs), including a DMARD known as a tumour necrosis factor (or TNF for short) inhibitor, but these drugs haven’t worked and they cannot take rituximab therapy for medical reasons or because they had a bad reaction to it.

-Your treatment should be carried out by a specialist rheumatology team.
-After the first 6 months you should be able to keep having golimumab therapy only if it is clearly improving your rheumatoid arthritis.
-You should have check-ups every 6 months after that to make sure your golimumab therapy is still working.
+Treatment should be carried out by a specialist rheumatology team.
+After the first 6 months golimumab therapy can continue only if it is clearly improving the person’s rheumatoid arthritis.
+They should have check-ups every 6 months after that to make sure golimumab therapy is still working.